 Microsoft Cognitive Toolkit, also known as CNTK, is an open-source deep-learning framework.
 You can create machine learning prediction models with it.
 Most importantly, CNTK is used to build deep neural networks, which are essential to some of the most advanced AI tech of today.

 IncludeOS is a minimal unikernel operating system that enables you to run apps in the cloud without an OS.
-It can be used in enterprise solutions, microservices, and IoT alike.
-This innovative open-source project is the one to keep your eye on!
+This open source software can be used in enterprise solutions, microservices, and IoT alike.
+This innovative project is the one to keep your eye on!

 You might have already heard about Kodi.
 This open-source project gained its popularity due to its great interface, skinning engine, and multiple awards it has gotten.
 It works as an entertainment center and home theatre, and it’s available for multiple OS.